A Dunkl-Gamma Type Operator in Terms of Two-Variable Hermite Polynomials: Abstract

 \section{Abstract}

-The goal of this paper is to present a Dunkl-Gamma type operator with the help of two-variable Hermite polynomials and to derive its approximating properties via the classical modulus of continuity, second modulus of continuity and Peetre's $K$-functional.
+The goal of this paper is to present a Dunkl-Gamma type operator with the help of generalization of the two-variable Hermite polynomials and to derive its approximating properties via the classical modulus of continuity, second modulus of continuity and Peetre's $K$-functional.